 Puglia is served by two international airports, Brindisi and Bari.
 They are run by Aeroporti di Puglia and are both modern airports, with good facilities and services.
 Brindisi airport in particular is a small, well run airport, which means waiting times are usually kept to a minimum.

 As an alternative to flying into either of the Puglian airports, it is also very much a feasible option to take advantage of one the larger airports at Rome or Naples, which all have frequent flights from all over the UK.
 Hiring a car on arrival and then driving across to Puglia can be more appealing than a longer journey to the airport within the UK, and is an option many of our guests choose.
 Journey times will obviously vary for any number of reasons but Rome to Ostuni is roughly 5 hours, and Naples to Ostuni about 3.5 hours.
+(NB Travelling on by train from Rome or Naples is also possible).

 As in the UK, there are various different types of roads in Italy, with varying speed limits and regulations.